-Champion each section under chickens and other

-Grand Champion Poultry
+Champion each section under chickens and other Grand Champion Poultry

 - 1. All poultry must be pre-entered July 1 through July 20 (by July 20) online at http://andersoncofair.fairentry.com.
 This is needed for pen assignment and Pullorum testing. - 2.
-Poultry must be in place by 11:30 a.m., Tuesday of fair week.
-Judging will begin after 4-H poultry. - Any poultry exhibits must meet the Breed Standard as listed in the Poultry Standard of Perfection. - 4.
+Poultry must be in place by 8 p.m. on Monday of fair week.
+Judging will begin after 4-H Swine Show. - Any poultry exhibits must meet the Breed Standard as listed in the Poultry Standard of Perfection. - 4.
 Poultry showing symptoms of disease or infection of any type will be denied entrance. - 5.
-Each exhibitor is responsible for the care and feeding of his/her birds. - 6.
-Exhibitors may have up to 20 total birds. - 7.
+Each exhibitor is responsible for the care and feeding of his/her birds.

+- 6. Exhibitors may have up to 20 total birds. - 7.
 Testing for Pullorum disease for exhibition poultry is required every year.
 A certified tester will be available on a designated date before the fair or individuals can ensure the testing is done and paperwork is provided at the time of entry.
 Testing is not required for waterfowl or pigeons.

-Ch ickens: Other:

-1. Large Fowl Turkeys
+- 1. Large Fowl

-2. Bantams 7.
-Ducks
+- 2. Bantams

-3. Production Pullet Pen 8.
-Geese
+- 3. Production Pullet Pen

-4. Production Hen Pen 9.
-Other Poultry
+- 4. Production Hen Pen

-Meat Pen
+- 5. Meat Pen